Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

 ## To Begin With

 Please join [Autoware Slack](https://autoware-developer.slack.com/) and say hello to the community.
-You can also post your message onto [Autoware Googlegroups](autoware@googlegroups.com).
+You can also post your message on [Autoware Googlegroups](mailto:autoware@googlegroups.com).

 ## Pull Request